bionota/bionota.github.io/41/i.md

    <dd>An interview from a flower child who experienced the woodstock festival in 1969</dd>

   <dt><a href="https://en.wikipedia.org/wiki/San_Francisco_(Be_Sure_to_Wear_Flowers_in_Your_Hair)">San Francisco (Be Sure to Wear Flowers in Your Hair)</a></dt>
-   <dd>John Phillips played guitar on the recording and session musician Gary L. Coleman played orchestra bells and chimes.
-Bass guitar was supplied by session musician.</dd>
+   <dd>John Phillips played guitar on the recording and session musician Gary L. Coleman played orchestra bells and chimes.</dd>

   <dt><a href="https://en.wikipedia.org/wiki/Hog_Farm">Hog Farm</a></dt>
    <dd>The Hog Farm is an organization considered America's longest running hippie commune.</dd>